Defining Wisdom -- The Swordsman Archetype

 Updated: Sep 18

+Wisdom is composed of two parts, which can be compared to the parts of a sword.
 A sword is composed of a hilt and a blade.
-The hilt is used to carry the blade and to point it at different directions.
-The blade cannot function properly without its hilt, or else the swordsman would damage its arm.
+The hilt is used to carry the blade and to point it in different directions.
+The blade cannot function properly without its hilt, or else the swordsman would damage their arm.
 The hilt guides the blade and the blade obeys the orders of the hilt.

-When the issue is slow and yet dangerously heavy, the wise attempt to extract the full potential of the sword with a killing blow, and when the issue's strike reaches down upon them like a giant asteroid, they restrain their excited spirit and avoid the enemy's blow as quick as they can, take a pause until the end of the blow's power, and then retaliate swiftly and powerfully as before, until the giant enemy is exhausted and surrenders.
+When the issue is slow and yet dangerously heavy, the wise attempt to extract the full potential of the sword with a killing blow.
+And when the issue's strike reaches down upon them like a giant asteroid, they restrain their excited spirit and avoid the enemy's blow as quickly as they can.
+They are constantly aware of their surroundings, as well as the the potential consenquences of their next moves.
+They take a pause until the end of the blow's power, and then retaliate swiftly and powerfully as before, until the giant enemy is exhausted and surrenders.

 Even if you are a weak and fragile individual, with the right timing, patience, power, and accuracy, you may have the chance to gradually overcome a larger and much stronger foe until it is finally defeated.
 Customize your sword in a way that fits not only the environment you are facing, but also your own capabilities.
 Do not overestimate the world and do not overestimate yourself.

 The more accurate the sword is for both the handler and the opponent, the greater the chances of success will become.
 Success symbolizes the ability of your choices to go according to your plans, which is the wise thing to do when making choices.